RoseauTechnologies/Roseau_Load_Flow/doc/models/Load/FlexibleLoad/FeasibleDomain.md

 ### $Q^{\min}$ and $Q^{\max}$ limits

-It is also possible to define a minimum and maximum reactive power value.
+It is also possible to define a minimum and maximum reactive power values.
 In that case, the feasible domain is constrained between those two values.

 ```{image} /_static/Load/FlexibleLoad/Domain_Pconst_QU_Qmin_Qmax.svg